Recently noticed a small chip or large crack on your car’s windshield?

 However, the major difference comes in the quality of the tools and materials used.
 Also, the training and expertise of industry professionals always beat that of individuals doing a repair the first time by themselves.

 If you are unsure about any aspect of the DIY repair process, you should opt for an industry professional like Metro Auto Glass to do the job for you.

 If you do the repair wrongly and the crack spreads, it would cause bigger damage that would need a full replacement of the windshield.

-As you can imagine, a brand new windshield cost you more when compared to a windscreen repair by an industry professional.
-Also a professional repair job will carry a warranty to safe guard their work.
+As you can imagine, a brand-new windshield costs you more when compared to a windscreen repair by an industry professional.
+Also, a professional repair job will carry a warranty to safeguard their work.